The Assumption of Mary was infallibly defined by Pope Pius XII (1876-1958 AD) as a dogma in his Encyclical Munificentissimus Deus:

 The Roman Catholic Church, over 1,900 years after Jesus Christ, bound a doctrine to the minds of all believers, on pain of Hellfire, that is utterly unbiblical, and ahistorical.
 It is a late accretion, which arose out of heretical works, and has nothing to do with the Biblical Mary.
 Mandating that all people believe it is one of the most violent, egregious attacks on Galatians 1:6-9 in the history of the Church.

 The definition of the Assumption was also the first Ex Cathedra statement made after Vatican 1 established Papal Infallibility.
-Yet, it is a Biblically, and historically, indefensible claim.
-The Roman Catholic doctrine of Papal Infallibility is offensive to God and reason itself, as Catholics ascribe infallibility to a single person in matters of faith and morals, yet that person - and all those who have held his position for the last 1,500 years - has failed to provide the Church with so much as a simple infallible Bible commentary.
+Yet, it is Biblically, and historically, indefensible.
+The entire Roman Catholic doctrine of Papal Infallibility from which this issue stems is itself offensive to God and reason, as Catholics ascribe infallibility to a single person in matters of faith and morals, yet that person - and all those who have held his position for the last 1,500 years - has failed to provide the Church with so much as a simple infallible Bible commentary.
 Instead, he speaks Ex Cathedra once every few hundred years, to define such indefensible doctrines as the Assumption, and condemn all other Christians to Hell if they reject it.